GogoVega/nestor-bot/data/README.md

 # Data folder

-The `data` folder contains two files that are managed by the `manage-channel` and `role-reactions` commands.
+The `data` folder contains several files:

 ## Manage Channel
 This command allows you to manage the bot's access to a channel in order to avoid using commands in unauthorized channels.